grimme-lab/xtb_docs/source/crestcmd.rst

 -swel STR
      Change H\ :math:`^+` in the protonation tool to some other ion specified by *STR*.
      *STR* has to contain the element symbol AND charge, e.g. ``Na+``

+-trev
+ For the tautomerization mode rverse the order of protonation/deprotonation steps.
+ I.e., first deprotonate the molecule and then protonate it again

 Options related to constrainment